wearablebiosensing/udpStream/README.md

 This code is to be deployed for basic data streaming via Sockets

 Codes included

-Server - the host with data to stream - udpdatastream.py Controller - the controlling client initiating a data stream - udpcontroller.py StreamR - a client to receive the data stream - udpstreamreceiver.py
+Server - the host with data to stream - udpdatastream.py

+Controller - the controlling client initiating a data stream - udpcontroller.py

+StreamR - a client to receive the data stream - udpstreamreceiver.py

+Guide

 Server is the primary controller and must be up and running before any clients (controller and data StreamR) can connect
 ie: